andref2015/New-Yorker-Style-Rewriter/README.md

 In the event of any issues, try these steps to troubleshoot:
 1. Make sure you have correctly added your API key to the "Code.gs" file and granted the necessary permissions to the Apps Script.
+2. Verify that you have added a payment method for OpenAI by going to your profile in the top right corner -> selecting "Manage Account" -> navigating to the "Billing" tab -> and selecting "Payment Methods".
-2. If the "Rewrite" button is not functioning, try using the script in an Incognito window (or Sign Out of all your Google accounts, then login again).
+3. If the "Rewrite" button is not functioning, try using the script in an Incognito window (or Sign Out of all your Google accounts, then login again).
-3. If the issue persists, try logging in to the script from a different Google account and granting permissions again.
+4. If the issue persists, try logging in to the script from a different Google account and granting permissions again.
-4. If the issue still persists, try refreshing the webpage and reopening the script.
+5. If the issue still persists, try refreshing the webpage and reopening the script.
-5. If you need further assistance, don't hesitate to contact andre@quizmanity.org for guidance.
+6. If you need further assistance, don't hesitate to contact andre@quizmanity.org for guidance.